Search

 It takes a lot of work to be organized with SQL.
 There is also not a lot of support if you use a database, as they are declarative.
 You need to make sure how to store them in git or how to run them.

-# The power of dbt
+# The Power of dbt

 That’s where dbt comes into play. dbt lets you create these dependencies within SQL.
 You can declaratively build on each query, and you’ll get errors if one changes but not the dependent one.
 You get a lineage graph, unit tests, and more.
 It’s like you have an assistant that helps you do your job.
 It’s added software engineering practice that we stitch on top of SQL engineering.